briandunnington/roku-like-a-hurricane/docs/_posts/everything_about_http.md

         json = ParseJSON(body)
     end if

 Note that if the status code is not in the 200-299 range, the body will be empty.
-You can change this behavior (so that you can get the full body for non-200 respones as well) by setting the `RetainBodyOnError(true)` method on the request
+You can change this behavior (so that you can get the full body for non-200 responses as well) by setting the `RetainBodyOnError(true)` method on the request

     port = CreateObject("roMessagePort")
     request = CreateObject("roUrlTransfer")